aviralv/culinarycompanion/README.md

 npm start
 ```

-The backend is managed via n8n with a Google Gemini integration (see project documentation for backend setup).
+The backend is managed via n8n with a Google Gemini integration.
+All API requests are now handled by the production n8n endpoint: https://automation.chiragsangani.com/webhook/4b812275-4ff0-42a6-a897-2c8ad444a1e1

 ## Features